Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Results and Discussion

 The grain-boundary diffusion products obtained from the simulations for a range of temperatures are plotted in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(a) for selected values of $\Delta S_\mathrm{a}$.
 The data all fall together on a single line; data for lower $\Delta S_\mathrm{a}$ (not shown) also fall on this line.
-For the same selected $\Delta S_\mathrm{a}$, the bulk diffusivities of \ch{Sr} do vary [Fig.~\ref{fig:SCP_D_b_gb_superplot}~(d) reproduced from Fig.~\ref{fig:full_model_D_and_H}(a)].
-The reason for this difference is that $D^\mathrm{b}_{\ch{Sr}}$ has contributions from associated and isolated strontium vacancies, whereas $a^\mathrm{gb}D^\mathrm{gb}$ refers primarily to isolated strontium vacancies, as these are the defects that are strongly accumulated in the space-charge layers.
+For the same selected $\Delta S_\mathrm{a}$, the bulk diffusivities of \ch{Sr} are significantly different, especially at lower temperatures [Fig.~\ref{fig:SCP_D_b_gb_superplot}~(d) reproduced from Fig.~\ref{fig:full_model_D_and_H}(a)].
+The reason for this difference is that $D^\mathrm{b}_{\ch{Sr}}$ has contributions from associated and isolated strontium vacancies, whereas $a^\mathrm{gb}D^\mathrm{gb}$ is dominated by the isolated strontium vacancies, for it is these defects that are strongly accumulated in the space-charge layers.

 Since space-charge layers are regions of modified bulk defect chemistry, one can understand the observed behaviour in terms of (i) the relevant bulk defect concentrations and (ii) the degree of their modification in the space-charge layers.
-Thus, we first show in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(b) the contribution of the \ch{Sr} diffusivity arising solely from isolated strontium vacancies, that is $D_\mathrm{i} [\ch{v_{Sr}^{''}}] / [\ch{Sr_{Sr}^{x}}]$, see \eqref{eq:diffusivity_sum}; and since, as noted previously, $[\ch{v_{Sr}^{''}}]^\mathrm{b}$ is unaffected by the association equilibrium, we find that $D_\mathrm{Sr,i}^\mathrm{b}$ is also independent of $\Delta S_\mathrm{a}$.
+Thus, we first show in Fig.~\ref{fig:SCP_D_b_gb_superplot}~(b) the contribution of the \ch{Sr} diffusivity arising solely from isolated strontium vacancies, that is $D_\mathrm{i} [\ch{v_{Sr}^{''}}] / [\ch{Sr_{Sr}^{x}}]$, see eqn~\eqref{eq:diffusivity_sum}; and since, as noted previously, $[\ch{v_{Sr}^{''}}]^\mathrm{b}$ is unaffected by the association equilibrium, we find that $D_\mathrm{Sr,i}^\mathrm{b}$ is also independent of $\Delta S_\mathrm{a}$.
 In Fig.~\ref{fig:SCP_D_b_gb_superplot}~(c) we show the space-charge potential $\Phi_{0}$, and in this case, as also noted previously, since the accumulation of the acceptor-dopant cations, $[\ch{Acc^{'}}](y)$, governs the screening within the space-charge layers, the space-charge potential is also independent of $\Delta S_\mathrm{a}$.
 In this way, we understand why all the $a^\mathrm{gb}D^\mathrm{gb}$ fall together and are independent of $\Delta S_\mathrm{a}$.
-We also understand that the relevant bulk defect concentration is $[\ch{v_{Sr}^{''}}]$, since it is these defects whose concentration is enhanced in the space-charge layers, giving ride to faster diffusion along the grain boundary.
+We also understand that the important bulk defect concentration in this case is $[\ch{v_{Sr}^{''}}]$, since it is these defects whose concentration is enhanced in the space-charge layers, giving rise to faster diffusion along the grain boundary.